-We've rounded up some of the latest child car seat innovations, and explain how they will affect you and your child, especially if you're shopping for your first child car seat.
+We’ve rounded up some of the latest baby car seat and child car seat innovations, and explain how they will affect you and your child, especially if you’re shopping for your first baby car seat.

 Before you take a look at our pick of some of the key child car seat trends visit our child car seat reviews to find the safest for your baby.

-If you're not a member, why not take out a £1 trial subscription to Which?, which will give you access to all our reviews, from pushchairs to washing machines.
+If you’re not a member, join Which? today for access to all our reviews, from pushchairs to washing machines.

-- Child car seats will have to pass more tests than currently required.
+- Car seats will have to pass more tests than currently required.

-- Children will remain rearward-facing in their car seat until at least 15 months.
+- Children will remain rearward-facing in their baby car seat until at least 15 months.

-- Advice around buying a child car seat will be consistent.
+- Advice around buying a car seat will be consistent.